 Property insurance is vitally important for homeowners and business owners in Colorado.
 Having the appropriate coverage ensures that you are financially protected in the event that your major investment is damaged or destroyed.
+If you face a policy exclusion or limitation, this can be confusing and impact your overall result in your insurance claim.

 However, many policyholders incorrectly assume that their property insurance covers every possible kind of damage or loss.
 In fact, most policies have a variety of restrictions, and sometimes those restrictions are buried in fine print.
 These hidden restrictions could allow the insurance company to deny a claim or pay less than you think you deserve.

 Specifically, you want to look for and understand two things: policy exclusions and policy limitations.
+If you’re thinking these impact your case, please contact our Denver law firm for more information.

 Simply put, policy exclusions are provisions in your property insurance policy explicitly stating that certain types of losses are not covered.
 These are usually found in a section labeled “Exclusions” or “Policy Conditions.”
 Policies covering commercial property might have exclusions listed elsewhere, too.